Geography of Chile: Racialized landscapes in Chile

-Due to Chile's high population density in urban cities like Santiago, housing developments started developing upwards.
-These high rises see an abundance of foreign migrants as occupants.
+Due to Chile's high population density in urban cities like Santiago, housing developments have increasingly expanded vertically.
+These high-rises are predominantly occupied by foreign migrants.

 Religious landscapes and sacred places

-In Chile, there are a number of pilgrimage and devotional sites dedicated to Catholic or cult's saints.
-These include the Church of Our Lady of Andacollo, the Church of Our Lady at Mount Carmel at Tirana, and the Church of the Immaculate Conception of Lo Vásquez.
+In Chile, there are a number of pilgrimage and devotional sites dedicated to Catholic saints or popular religious figures associated with local cults.
+These include the Church of Our Lady of Andacollo, the Church of Our Lady of Mount Carmel in Tirana, and the Church of the Immaculate Conception of Lo Vásquez.

 La Virgen de Andacollo

-While there are several different tales of her origin and variations on her name, the Virgin Andacollo is flaunted on the first Sunday of every month in the plaza of Andacollo, Chile.
-The Virgin Andacollo is the Patron Saint of miners who heals the sick and rescues those lost in the mines.
+While there are several tales of her origin and variations on her name, the Virgin Andacollo is honored on the first Sunday of every month in the plaza of Andacollo, Chile.
+The Virgin Andacollo is the Patron Saint of miners, believed to heal the sick and rescue those lost in the mines.
 On the first Sunday of October, the town of Andacollo celebrates their saint with La Fiesta Chico.
 Thousands of pilgrims come to the northern Chilean town each December for La Fiesta Grande.
 This event lasts from December 23 to 27.
-This celebration attracts as many as 500,000 people a year.
+This celebration attracts as many as 500,000 people a annually.